 After the other house sold, the new owners wanted to move in quickly, so we were forced to get a large rental truck to help us clear out the place.
 In true Chevy Chase style, I learned that a 28-foot rental van with an unusually short wheelbase and a long rear overhang does not like to climb up steep gravel driveways.
 Three hours of stuffing items under the tires were not helping, so I resulted to the Amazing Auto Association.
 They promptly told me that my membership did not cover this because it was considered a commercial rental.
 A few hundred dollars and one tow truck later, the big yellow nightmare was finally over.
 (Yellow was the color of the truck.)

-After the last of our three-thousand square-feet was transported to our new country place (which, by the way, is about 800-square feet, plus a big shop and some outbuildings) the relaxation could finally begin.
+After the last of our three thousand square feet was transported to our new country place (which, by the way, is about 800 square feet, plus a big shop and some outbuildings) the relaxation could finally begin.
 I was eager to explore every inch of the property, and our first weekend after unpacking seemed like the perfect time.
-I took a machete and my trusty cowboy hat and starting chopping my way to blissful forested beauty.
+I took a machete and my trusty cowboy hat and started chopping my way to blissful forested beauty.

-Now, the realtor had mentioned Poison Oak, and the next door neighbor down the hill had mentioned Poison Oak, but my passion for the land and my “forest euphoria” had prevented me from remembering about my extreme allergy to this evil and, dare I say, useless weed.
-I have always been drawn to the woods, and spent the bulk of my childhood covered with calamine lotion, baking soda, Noxzema, Aveeno and, all the familiar lotions, potions, and goos that you can imagine.
-I have tried bleach, peroxide (ouch), soap, vinegar, hot water, cold water, salt water and I can honestly say that the best thing for soothing the itch is simple hot water.
+Now, the realtor had mentioned Poison Oak, and the next-door neighbor down the hill had mentioned Poison Oak, but my passion for the land and my “forest euphoria” had prevented me from remembering my extreme allergy to this evil and, dare I say useless, weed.
+I have always been drawn to the woods and spent the bulk of my childhood covered with calamine lotion, baking soda, Noxzema, Aveeno, and all the familiar lotions, potions, and goos that you can imagine.
+I have tried bleach, peroxide (ouch), soap, vinegar, hot water, cold water, and saltwater and I can honestly say that the best thing for soothing the itch is simple hot water.
 You have to get it almost scalding, at least as hot as you can stand it.
 Now stick your arm (or other exposed body part) under the water and wait for the weirdest, and one of the best sensations that you have ever felt.
 It is as if all the itchy power is released at one nuclear-blast-style moment.
 When the heat is too much to bear, pull your arm out and towel it off.
 You will have between four and eight hours of itch-free relief.
 Also, there is no need to worry about spreading poison oak after you wash off the initial oils.
 I will explain this later on in the more “technical” section of the article…

 I wanted to write this article not only to express my love for my new home in the forest but mainly to share my experiences with poison oak.
 Since moving out here, I have had a poison oak rash almost constantly in varying degrees.
 During the first fall, I got it bad and I stayed away from the wooded part of our property for a week or so while my rash healed.
 I used bleach to dry up my skin and it seemed to work, but I now think that bleach does more harm than good.